shawnholman/OIT-Extension/README.md

 ## Support
 This extension has been testing and used for Chrome and Firefox but should work in Opera and Safari likewise.

+## Prerequisites
+In order to develop this extension, you should have some previous knowledge with following this:

+- HTML
+- CSS (including bootstrap)
+- JavaScript (version: es6, libraries: jQuery)
+- Webpack
+- Node.js
+    - Node Package Manager
+    - package.json
+    - node_nodes
+- Developing Extensions
+- Bash Files (.sh)

+If you are not familiar with these, you can still develop this extension!
+Just know, that there w

 ## First-time Instructions
 Before you clone this repository, make sure that the computer that you intend to clone the repository is has an SSH Key associated with the account.
 Go ahead and set this up if you sure that you do not have this setup or if you are unsure if it already is or not.
 You can find instructions below under the section called "SSH Authentication".